atrocore/atropim/docs/en/faq/product-management.md

-## Can I save rich texts (HTML texts) in TreoPIM?
+## Can I save rich texts (HTML texts) in AtroPIM?
 Is there a WYSIWYG editor?

-Yes, in TreoPIM there is a WYSIWYG editor as an entity field type and an attribute type.
+Yes, in AtroPIM there is a WYSIWYG editor as an entity field type and an attribute type.

 This means that rich texts (HTML texts) can be saved in both ways - as the value of a field (not only for products) and as the value of a product attribute.